Tosaa/FurstyChristmas/README.md

 ## App info

 The app is for Android only and written in Kotlin.
-The app is using KOIN, Timber, Room, Moshi and some Android developed dependencies.
+The app is using KOIN, Timber, Room, and some Android developed dependencies.
 The App reads workouts by json and provides the different workouts on different days with different repetition times.